 To further consider issues pertaining to the digital economy, a Ministerial will be held in June 2016 in Mexico.
 At that time the revised 1999 Recommendation will be launched, and key consumer issues concerning trust will be addressed.

-The Internet is providing consumers with exciting opportunities to purchase an expanding range of products from a larger number of suppliers, at lower prices.
-As underscored at the OECD Ministerial on the Future of the Internet Economy, enhancing the benefits of E-commerce to consumers will require maintaining a secure environment for transactions, in which consumers have trust.
+The Internet is providing consumers with exciting opportunities to purchase an expanding range of products from a large number of suppliers, at lower prices.
+Enhancing the benefits of e-commerce for consumers will require maintaining an environment in which consumers have trust.

-Report on Consumers in the online Marketplace: the Guidelines Three Years Later (2002)
+Consumers in the online Marketplace: the Guidelines Three Years Later

 Policy Resources related to Internet Governance- An OECD website

-Report on Enhancing Competition in Telecommunications: Protecting and Empowering Consumers Report on Mobile commerce (2007)
+Enhancing Competition in Telecommunications: Protecting and Empowering Consumers Report on Mobile commerce

-Report on Disclosure Issues related to the Use of Copy Control and Digital Rights Management Technologies (2006)
+Report on Disclosure Issues Related to the Use of Copy Control and Digital Rights Management Technologies